Do Holly Trees Have Deep Roots? (And Are They Invasive?)

-One popular type of tree that people like to plant in their garden is the holly tree.
-These trees are also known as llex and are most commonly used during the Christmas season.
+One popular type of tree that people like to plant in their gardens is the Holly tree.
+These trees are also known as llex aquifolium and are most commonly used during Christmas.
 However, it has been labeled an invasive plant in some places.

 Do Holly Trees Have Invasive Roots?

-Since the holly tree has a lot of smaller roots and is normally planted in groups, this gives them an even bigger chance of becoming invasive.
-So, while certain factors do need to be at play, the overall answer is yes.
+Since the Holly tree has a lot of smaller roots and is normally planted in groups, this gives them an even bigger chance of becoming invasive.
+So, while certain factors need to be at play, the overall answer is yes.
 Holly trees can indeed have invasive roots.

 How Deep are Holly Tree Roots?